HackerDaGreat57/bpp/README.md

 This port will work wherever OpenJDK 1.19 works, using JavaFX/Swing/AWT/(OpenGL/Vulkan via `lwjgl3`) for the GUI.
 Under development.

 ### Python (branch 'python')
 Since Python is relatively slow and memory-intensive this implementation's purpose will mainly just be programming reference for other python-based applications.
+Will brainstorm user interface methods when we get to making this one.

 ### Android (branch 'android')
 Under development.

 ### Online (branch 'live')
+This version is currently being developed.

-*Blender++ Live* will be written in JavaScript and React, and will match the feature set of all other versions.
+*Blender++ Live* is written in JavaScript and React, and will match the feature set of all other versions.
 This port is meant for giving you a taste of Blender++ before you download, but it can be used as an online replacement (except it will exclude low-level utilities like hardware management etc).

 ## Update Order
 Since it's impossible to develop every version of this application at the same time, different versions of the app will be updated at different times.